shaojwa/prog/2021/20210512_control_backslash.md

-type control-typeslash to quit program.
+type control-backslash to quit program.